 I generally had more luck as the humans, even if I suspect that might just have been because the unfortunate individual playing as the killer was having such a hard time.
 And that sucks, obviously.

-In the case of Dead By Daylight, well, there's almost no tension to any of it, let alone moments of genuine fear.
-I was bored and annoyed after several rounds of play, though I kept going to see whether the many rotating upgrades would in some way improve things: They don’t.
+In the case of Dead by Daylight Mobile, well, there's almost no tension to any of it, let alone moments of genuine fear.
+I was frustrated and annoyed after several rounds of play, though I kept going to see whether the many rotating upgrades would in some way improve things.

 And yet, despite all I've said, I'm hopeful that Dead By Daylight Mobile can gradually be salvaged.
 The PC version in particular, though flawed, has a dedicated playerbase for a reason, and the developer has proved that it can keep the formula fresh with new characters, including Freddy Krueger, Ghost Face, and that gross pig thing from Saw.

 It's probably the very best game of its type, and yet I simply can't recommend this mobile version to anyone besides the most obsessive fans.Click here to get all the latest coverage of the biggest new games in our reviews section